 The Firm's audit practice and its registered statutory auditors are subject to regular inspections by the Revisorsnämnden (Swedish Supervisory Board of Public Accountants).
 As part of its inspections, Revisorsnämnden, evaluates the Firm's quality control systems and reviews selected engagements.
-The last quality assurance inspection by Revisorsnämnden took place in 2010.
+The last quality assurance inspection by Revisorsnämnden took place in 2012, but the final report has not yet been obtained.